appliedblockchain/ab-website/README.md

 * image (path and name)
     * if doesn't work: check file extension (needs to be jpeg)
     * default image (explanation)
+* news special tag for link direct to external page

 ## Events